XpiritBV/azure-container-apps-workshop/labs/using-dapr.md

 In this lab you'll learn:

-- How to install Dapr
+- How to install Dapr on your local machine
 - Different ways to launch the Dapr sidecar locally
 - How to use the Dapr in an application

-- How to deploy to Azure Container Apps
+Tips:

-It will not be a complete lab on everything Dapr has to offer, as that is an entire workshop by itself.
+- If you want, you can start skip this and continue with [Lab 6 - Using Dapr in Azure Container Apps](labs/using-dapr-aca.md), as that will make use of container images that are provided for you.

-Tip: If you want, you can start with the Azure Container Apps part as that will make use of container images that are provided for you.
+- It will not be a complete lab on everything Dapr has to offer, as that is an entire workshop by itself.

 ## Installing Dapr